Zen: Meditation in Chinese Buddhism

 These early Chinese meditation works continued to exert influence on Zen practice well into the modern era.
-For example, the 18th century Rinzai Zen master Tōrei Enji wrote a commentary on the Damoduoluo Chan Jing and used the Zuochan Sanmei Jing as a source in the writing of this commentary.
-Tōrei believed that the Damoduoluo Chan Jing had been authored by Bodhidharma.
+For example, the 18th-century Rinzai Zen master Tōrei Enji wrote a commentary on the Damoduoluo Chan Jing and used the Zuochan Sanmei Jing as a source in the writing of this commentary.
+Tōrei Enji believed that the Damoduoluo Chan Jing had been authored by Bodhidharma.

 While dhyāna in a strict sense refers to the classic four dhyānas, in Chinese Buddhism, Chan may refer to various kinds of meditation techniques and their preparatory practices, which are necessary to practice dhyāna.
-The five main types of meditation in the Dhyāna sutras are ānāpānasmṛti (mindfulness of breathing); paṭikūlamanasikāra meditation (mindfulness of the impurities of the body); maitrī meditation (loving-kindness); the contemplation on the twelve links of pratītyasamutpāda; and contemplation on the Buddha.
-According to the modern Chan master Sheng Yen, these practices are termed the "five methods for stilling or pacifying the mind" and serve to focus and purify the mind, and support the development of the stages of dhyana.
-Chan Buddhists may also use other classic Buddhist practices like the four foundations of mindfulness and the Three Gates of Liberation (emptiness or śūnyatā, signlessness or animitta, and wishlessness or apraṇihita).
+The five main types of meditation in the Dhyāna sutras are ānāpānasmṛti (mindfulness of breathing); paṭikūlamanasikāra meditation (mindfulness of the impurities of the body); maitrī (loving-kindness) meditation; the contemplation on the twelve links of pratītyasamutpāda; and contemplation on the Buddha.
+According to the modern Chan master Sheng-yen, these practices are termed the "five methods for stilling or pacifying the mind" and serve to focus and purify the mind, and support the development of the stages of dhyana.
+Chan Buddhists may also use other classic Buddhist practices like the four foundations of mindfulness and the Three Gates of Liberation (śūnyatā or emptiness, signlessness or animitta, and wishlessness or apraṇihita).

 Early Chan texts also teach forms of meditation that are unique to Mahāyāna Buddhism.
-For example, the Treatise on the Essentials of Cultivating the Mind, which depicts the teachings of the 7th-century East Mountain school, teaches a visualization of a sun disk, similar to that taught in the Contemplation Sutra.
+For example, the Treatise on the Essentials of Cultivating the Mind, which depicts the teachings of the 7th-century East Mountain Teaching, teaches a visualization of a sun disk, similar to that taught in the Contemplation Sutra.

 According to Charles Luk, there was no single fixed method in early Chan (Zen).
-All the various Buddhist meditation methods were simply skillful means that could lead a meditator to the buddha-mind within.
+All the various Buddhist meditation methods were simply skillful means that could lead a meditator to the Buddha-mind within.